jmshima01/Nand2TetrisAssembler/README.md

-a.
-James Shima

-b. few days

-c.
 This is the code base for project 06 for CSCI410.
 It is writen in Go (1.22.0) and has been tested against the provided Assembler.sh and .asm programs.
 There were a lot of bugs that I had to find such as inc non label vars only based on themselves and